 Everyone has struggles, limitations, or weaknesses.
 Oftentimes, it's simply an overextension of our strengths which may become a weakness.
-For example, a High D style's directness may be a strength in certain environments, but when overextended they may tend to become bossy.
+For example, the directness of a High D may be a strength in certain environments, but when overextended they may tend to become bossy.